 - 3xx: a redirect

-- 4xx: the client asked for something the server couldn't/wouldn't deliver
+- 4xx: the client asked for something the server could not or would not deliver

 - 5xx: there's problem in the server